learn-co-curriculum/phase-0-bash-navigation/README.md

 The `cd` command stands for "**c**hange **d**irectory".

 The `..` is a shortcut for the directory _above_ the working directory.
-The `bash` shell provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder".
+The shell application provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder".
 These shortcuts look strange but they're designed to be _short_ and therefore _easy to type_ and therefore _fast_ and, as we've hinted, the CLI is all about speed.

 So in this command example we said: `change directory to the parent folder`.
 You could run the same command again to navigate up to the `/` (root) directory.

-Another shortcut, that might seem not too useful at first, is `.` meaning "the current directory I'm in."
+Another shortcut, that might not seem very useful at first, is `.` meaning "the current directory I'm in."

 If you try this command: